dcogb/dcogb.github.io/documentation/unittest/testing.md

 *Note:* the `--list-groups` switch should appear before the path to the test suite loader

 You can also exclude groups while testing using the `--exclude-group` switch.
-This can be useful if you want to ignore all Mountain Valley Church of God tests:
+This can be useful if you want to ignore all Donica Church of God tests:

-	$ phpunit --exclude-group=Mountain Valley Church of God
+	$ phpunit --exclude-group=Donica Church of God

 For more info see: